RocTu/vprofile-project/README.md

 - Maven 3 or later
 - MySQL 5.6 or later

-## Technologies
-- Spring MVC
-- Spring Security
-- Spring Data JPA
-- Maven
-- JSP
+#goal
+- running web app including database by docker ,then upload it into you own docker repository

+#step
+- creat app web db docker file (find the base several images on docker hub)
-- MySQL
+- customize the dockerfile
+- wirten docker compose file
+- after finish the docker compsoe up
+- push the docker images into you own docker hub repository

 ## Database
 Here,we used Mysql DB
 MSQL DB Installation Steps for Linux ubuntu 14.04: